corerat/corerat.neocities.org/README.md

 # corerat.neocities.org
 This is the source of [my personal blog](https://corerat.neocities.org/).
-It will **never** have JavaScript.
 It's responsive.
 It has automatic dark mode.
 It's made manually.

 It is important to mention that this is the streamline source (1:1) of my site.

 ## Remarkable features
- - Will never have JS.
  - Made to be visually minimalistic.
  - Made to be responsive for a wide variety of screens.
  -  Visually appealing yet non overstimulant.